Galatasaray striker Didier Drogba is set to be offered a contract extension, the club's president Unal Aysal has revealed.

 "He wants to extend his career as a player.
 I told him that, at Galatasaray, you can play as long as quality is evident.

 "We are definitely going to offer him a [new] contract.
 I also do not think he will reject it."

-Galatasaray currently sits second in Group B of the Champions League on four points, with a home tie against Juventus and visits to Real Madrid and Copenhagen to come.
+Galatasaray currently sit second in Group B of the Champions League on four points, with a home tie against Juventus and visits to Real Madrid and Copenhagen to come.

-In the Super Lig, Roberto Mancini's men sit seventh after eight games - nine points behind league leader and arch-rival Fenerbahce.
+In the Super Lig, Roberto Mancini's men sit seventh after eight games - nine points behind league leaders and arch-rivals Fenerbahce.